-Claim: The lyrics to the Batman TV theme song were produced by brass instruments, not human voices.
+Claim: The lyrics to the 1966 Batman TV series theme song were produced by brass instruments, not human voices.

 Example:[Collected via e-mail, August 2010]